NSC Construction and Utilities Division news NSC Labor Division news Occupational illnesses State laws Workplace exposures State Plan states

 Cal/OSHA Chief Debra Lee said the new rule “provides protections for workers across California and helps prepare employers to deal with the challenges of rising temperatures in indoor environments.”

-Lee encourages employers to use Cal/OSHA’s online tools, including its Heat Illness Prevention Guidance and Resources webpage.
+Lee encourages employers to use Cal/OSHA’s online tools, including the Heat Illness Prevention Guidance and Resources webpage.
 It provides tips and best practices in both English and Spanish.
 The agency also offers a Heat Illness Prevention e-tool for workers in outdoor settings.

 Post a comment to this article